antonsolomko/snooker-andy/README.md

 ### Guest players

-Players that are not members of an academy ("guests") are not ranked.
+Players that are not affiliated with an academy ("guests") are not ranked.
-If one of the two opponents is not ranked, the game does not affect ratings.
+Games with such players are ignoged by the rating system.

 ### Frequecy restriction